Everything Is Fire

-Everything Is Fire is the second full-length album by New Zealand death metal band Ulcerate.
+Everything Is Fire is the second studio album by New Zealand technical death metal band Ulcerate.
 It was released on April 7, 2009 through Willowtip Records to very positive reviews, and has been described by Roadburn as "genre-defining".
 Lyrically, the album has been described as tackling themes such as "the end of mankind, the insignificance of our existence and the resumption of a natural order, free of humanity’s tyranny, greed and bloodlust."

 Willowtip Records issued the album on vinyl for the first time in January 2016 on limited edition gatefold vinyl.

 Background

 Everything Is Fire is the first Ulcerate album not to feature Ben Read on vocals, with bassist Paul Kelland taking on vocal duties.
 In an interview with Metalnews.de, Jamie Saint Merat explained that "We wanted a return to the darker vocal approach that we originally started the band with.
 Prior to 'Of Fracture and Failure' we were keen to try a more varied vocal assault, and Ben certainly fitted that mould perfectly.
 But as we were writing 'Everything...' it became apparent that we really wanted the vocal to provide more of a solid backbone, and really support the music than sitting out front."